Tuesday 13 and Wednesday 14 December 2022

 • Multilateral and bilateral cooperation on tech policy, regulation and supply chains

-Please note that consistent with IIC practice, the host of this event, Verizon, is providing refreshments, including lunch, to the attendees of this event.
-Any attendees affiliated with governmental entities or agencies should confirm that their attendance complies with applicable government ethics rules.
-If an attendee has any questions about the event or the value of refreshments being provided, please contact email@example.com
+Consistent with IIC practice, the host of this event, Verizon, provided refreshments, including lunch, to the attendees of this event.
+Any attendees affiliated with governmental entities or agencies were asked to confirm that their attendance complies with applicable government ethics rules.
+For any questions about the event or the value of refreshments provided, please contact email@example.com

 Kindly sponsored by

 Registration is now open – please click on the link on the right to complete your registration.